I Feel Like I Hate My Mom! What Do I Do?

 Frequently asked questions (FAQs)

-What to do if you hate your parents?
+What should you do if you hate your parents?

 Is it normal to dislike your parents?

 For some people is it normal to dislike their parents; however, it is usually a dislike for their parenting style.
-There are those who trying dislike their parents because of a volatile family life or reasons like:
+There are those who try to dislike their parents because of volatile family life or reasons like:

 - They did not have a good mother